mprinc/TypeScript-Website/packages/documentation/copy/en/reference/Module Resolution.md

 ### Virtual Directories with `rootDirs`

-Sometimes the project sources from multiple directories at compile time are all combined to generate a single output directory.
+Sometimes <span class='important'>the project sources from multiple directories at compile time are all combined to generate a single output directory</span>.
-This can be viewed as a set of source directories create a "virtual" directory.
+This can be viewed as a set of source directories create a <span class='definition'>"virtual" directory</span>.

-Using 'rootDirs', you can inform the compiler of the _roots_ making up this "virtual" directory;
+Using <span class='definition'>'rootDirs'</span>, you can <span class='important'>inform the compiler of the _roots_ making up this "virtual" directory</span>;
 and thus the compiler can resolve relative modules imports within these "virtual" directories _as if_ were merged together in one directory.

 For example consider this project structure: